knieriem/openocd-efm32-series2/README.md

 -	The RAM starts at a different address, 0x2... instead of 0x1....

-Since the work area address (i.e. the start of ram) gets configured in tcl/target/efm32.cfg, it was decided to create a new `efm32s2` target in tcl/target/efm32s2.cfg, and to derive a flash driver `efm32s2.c` from `efm32.c`.
+Since the work area address (i.e. the start of ram) gets configured in tcl/target/efm32.cfg, it has been decided to create a new `efm32s2` target in tcl/target/efm32s2.cfg, and to derive a separate flash driver `efm32s2.c` from `efm32.c`.
 It is not clear yet, if it would make sense to integrate series 2 support into the original efm32 driver, instead of keeping it separate.

 [EFM32PG22]: https://www.silabs.com/mcu/32-bit/efm32pg22-series-2